Who are you and what is your background?

 Can you give us a tour of your local media scene?

 There are lots of independent publications coming out of the UK right now.
 They are really varied in a topic so there is something for everyone.
 There are lots of independent magazine shops which have opened up across the country such as Magalleria, Magazine Brighton, Rare Mags to name a few – which is exciting – it proves there is a demand for them.

 Business: Good print mags get a lot of love, but is not always translated to sales or advertising.
-How're the sales?
-Advertising-wise, is it a normal approach of selling an ad page or more a brand ad approach?
+How’re the sales?
+Advertising-wise, is it a normal approach to selling an ad page or more a brand ad approach?

 Sales are good, they are steadily increasing with every issue.
 We are biannual so our growth is a slow burner but that is fine.
 We printed 1300 copies of our first issue which sold out quite quickly, while for the upcoming issue we are now up to a 6000 copy run.
-In terms of advertising, we always sell the limited space we offer, but as our focus is on independent and small businesses we don't aim for high priced ad sales, we like to make it affordable for them.
-Our Directory spreads are popular as they are low cost, and brands can offer reader discounts codes, and for us, we can showcase up to 24 brands on there.
+In terms of advertising, we always sell the limited space we offer, but as our focus is on independent and small businesses we don’t aim for high priced ad sales, we like to make it affordable for them.
+Our Directory spreads are popular as they are low cost, and brands can offer reader discount codes, and for us, we can showcase up to 24 brands on there.

 What is your online strategy?